-The Student Body President may appoint persons to serve as administrative officers in other areas as need indicates, requiring only the approval of the Senate to do so.
-These areas may include student/resident/commuter life, constituent services/advocacy, judicial/honor affairs, food service, public relations/media, elections, religious life, health/safety matters, student activities, academic affairs, etc.
+The Student Body President must appoint students to serve in the following administrative offices: the Office of Judicial Affairs, the Office of Election Commissions, the Office of Public Relations, the Office of Campus Activities, and the Office of Diversity, Equity, Inclusion, and Belonging (DEIB).
+The Student Body President may appoint students in other areas as needed, requiring only the approval of the Senate to do so.
+These areas may include student/resident/commuter life, constituent services/advocacy, food service, religious life, health/safety matters, academic affairs, etc. All Executive Officers shall be confirmed by a simple majority of the Senate.